 In September 2004 the Group gave approval to a one-off special case for a PGR to be permitted to proceed to Postgraduate Diploma level in Health Research.
 It was made clear that this had been approved as an individual case and did not set a precedent.
 If any further PGRs also wished to continue to diploma level a request would need to be made on an individual case by case basis for consideration.

-From session 2014/15 the Chair of Programmes of Study and Audit Group gave approval to PGRs registered on the Next Generation Nuclear 4 year PhD programme to also be registered for a Postgraduate Diploma at the University of Manchester, as part of the CDT.
+From session 2014/15 the Group gave approval to PGRs registered on the Next Generation Nuclear 4 year PhD programme to also be registered for a Postgraduate Diploma at the University of Manchester, as part of the CDT.
 The PG Diploma is not a progression requirement and will not form part of the transfer process, but a separate award to the PhD.

 EPSRC Centre for Doctoral Training (CDT) in Integrated Tribology

-From session 2014/15 the Chair of Programmes of Study and Audit Group gave approval to PGRs registered on the Integrated Tribology 4 year PhD programme to also be registered for a Postgraduate Diploma at the University of Sheffield, as part of the CDT.
+From session 2014/15 the Group gave approval to PGRs registered on the Integrated Tribology 4 year PhD programme to also be registered for a Postgraduate Diploma at the University of Sheffield, as part of the CDT.
 The PG Diploma is not a progression requirement and will not form part of the transfer process, but a separate award to the PhD.